 A Principal is responsible for providing the Delegation Notice to its Implementer when the Principal wants to authorize a First Tier Delegate to initiate Delegated Requests in connection with the services provided by the First Tier Delegate to the Principal.
-A First Tier Delegate is responsible for providing the Delegation Notice to its Implementer when the First Tier Delegate wants to authorize a Downstream Delegate to initiate Delegated Requests in connection with the services provided by the Downstream Delegate to the First Tier Delegate making the notification to its Implementer.
+A First Tier Delegate is responsible for providing the Delegation Notice to its Implementer when the First Tier Delegate wants to authorize a Downstream Delegate to initiate Delegated Requests in connection with the services provided by the First Tier Delegate Requests in connection with the services provided by the Downstream Delegate to the First Tier Delegate making the notification to its Implementer.
 A First Tier Delegate may only authorize a Downstream Delegate for a specific Principal if that Principal has authorized the use of a Downstream Delegate in the applicable Delegation Notice submitted by the Principal for the respective First Tier Delegate.